 Children become archaeologists!

 In this workshop, children become archaeologists and consider how we find out about this period of the past.
-They then dig for artefacts from Ancient Egypt and discover what they were and what they were used for.
+They then dig for artefacts from Ancient Egypt and discover different aspects of everyday life in Ancient Egypt by exploring artefacts from different sites, what they were and what they were used for.
 When they have found out, they create a museum display to share their findings with the rest of the class.

 The whole day was wonderful.